Data extracted: May 2026

 Eurostat (BCC)

 This article presents the Eurostat Business Cycle Clock (BCC), a tool showing different economic cycle phases for the euro area using a clock-type graph.
-The clock is structured to represent the empirically observed sequence of turning points of the business, growth and acceleration cycles.
-Its indications are based on three synthetic indicators: the growth cycle coincident indicator (GCCI), the business cycle coincident indicator (BCCI) and the acceleration cycle coincident indicator (ACCI), which are all experimental in nature (see Context for more methodological information).
+The clock is designed to represent the empirically observed sequence of turning points of the business, growth and acceleration cycles.
+Its indications are based on 3 synthetic indicators: the growth cycle coincident indicator (GCCI), the business cycle coincident indicator (BCCI) and the acceleration cycle coincident indicator (ACCI), which are all experimental in nature (see Context for more methodological information).

 Business Cycle Clock's indications for the euro area